Criticism of the Book of Abraham: Analysis and translation of the papyrus by Egyptologists

-In November 1967, the LDS Church asked Hugh Nibley, a professor of ancient scripture at Brigham Young University (BYU), to study the fragments.
+In November 1967, the Church asked Hugh Nibley, a professor of ancient scripture at Brigham Young University (BYU), to study the fragments.
 Although competent in numerous languages, Nibley did not have a working knowledge of the ancient Egyptian script or language at the time, so he studied under the University of Chicago professor John A. Wilson so that he could translate the papyri himself.

-The LDS Church published sepia photographs of the papyri in its magazine Improvement Era in February 1968.
+The Church published sepia photographs of the papyri in its magazine Improvement Era in February 1968.
 Although a translation was not provided by the church at this time, soon thereafter the editors of an independent quarterly journal Dialogue: A Journal of Mormon Thought published their own translation after consulting with several Egyptologists and scholars, including: Klaus Baer, a researcher at the University of Chicago's Oriental Institute; Richard Anthony Parker, the Director of the Department of Egyptology at Brown University; Jerald Tanner, an independent scholar; and John A. Wilson, the director of the Oriental Institute.
 Since 1968, numerous other translations have also been published by Mormon and non-Mormon scholars, including Michael D. Rhodes (BYU), John Gee (BYU), and Robert K. Ritner (University of Chicago).

 The translation by both Mormon and non-Mormon Egyptologists is completely at odds with Joseph Smith's purported translation.
 The transliterated text from the recovered papyri and facsimiles published in the Book of Abraham contain no direct references—either historical or textual—to Abraham at all, and the patriarch's name does not appear anywhere on the papyri or the facsimiles.
 Edward Ashment notes, "The sign that Smith identified with Abraham ... is nothing more than the hieratic version of ... a 'w' in Egyptian.
 It has no phonetic or semantic relationship to [Smith's] 'Ah-broam.'"
 BYU scholar Michael Rhodes summarized the content of the papyri as follows: